mayur2056/mayur2056/README.md

 # 💫 About Me

-I'm an **IT Engineering Student** passionate about building backend applications, AI-powered solutions, and workflow automation.
+I'm an **IT Engineering Student** passionate about building backend applications, AI-powered solutions, and solving real life problems.
 I enjoy learning modern technologies and creating practical software that solves real-world problems.

 ---